Illinois Freedom of Information Act

 - Use a request form or submit a request via email, by written letter, or fax.
 The request form is not required, but is preferred.

-- Your request should be directed to the following FOIA officers in the Library’s Business Office: Library Director, Frank Novak; Head of Public Services, Rosie Lukas; or Head of Information Services, Elizabeth Steffensen at firstname.lastname@example.org.
+- Your request should be directed to the following FOIA officers in the Library’s Business Office: Library Director, Frank Novak; Head of Public Services, Elizabeth Steffensen at firstname.lastname@example.org.